 Another Way to Season Your Pan Using the Stove

 I find it interesting the different ways that others recommend.
 All involve oil at some point in the process, but some include heat as well.
 For example, here is another method I found using heat.
 Epicurious, an American digital brand that focuses on food and food-related topics, recommends this method.

 - After rinsing or washing, dry it and place it on the stove-top over low heat for a few minutes.

 - When the pan is dry, use a cloth or paper towel to add some oil.
 Epicurious recommends shortening, lard, bacon grease, or vegetable oil.

 - Place back on the stove for 5-10 minutes, remove from heat and let it cool.

 - Using another paper towel or cloth, remove any excess oil or grease.

-One caution, though; if you look back at the chart from Lodge Cast Iron, you won’t see bacon grease.
+One caution, though; if you look back at the chart from Lodge, you won’t see bacon grease.
 That doesn’t mean you can’t use it, but if you want to know things like its smoke point temperature, if it is or isn’t flavor neutral, or what ways to cook with bacon grease as your seasoning, you won’t find it on this chart.

 I use bacon grease every morning to cook my eggs, but I do not use it as a seasoning between uses.
 If I had to guess, I would say it isn’t flavor-neutral, but it sure makes our eggs taste good.